Dawn Robinson: 1999–2000: Lucy Pearl

-In 1999, Robinson appeared in and recorded the jazz classic "Drop Me Off in Harlem" for the movie Life.
+In 1999, Robinson appeared in and recorded the jazz classic "Drop Me Off in Harlem" for the Wyclef Jean-composed film Life.
 Later in 1999, Robinson joined Lucy Pearl.
 In May 2000, the group released their self-titled debut album Lucy Pearl on EMI Records, which sold over a million copies worldwide.
 The album's lead single "Dance Tonight" charted at number five on the R&B singles chart and at number 35 on the Billboard Hot 100.
-Following the release of their album, Lucy Pearl toured in the United States and internationally, making several television appearances on shows, including The Tonight Show with Jay Leno, The Chris Rock Show and Later with Jools Holland.
+Following the release of their album, Lucy Pearl toured in the United States and overseas, making several television appearances on talk shows, including The Tonight Show with Jay Leno, The Chris Rock Show and Later with Jools Holland.

 In October 2000, Lucy Pearl released the second single "Don't Mess with My Man", which became the group's most successful single in the UK, peaking at number 20 in the UK Singles Chart.
 It garnered success in France where it peaked at number 14.
 In the United States, the song was just as successful as their debut single "Dance Tonight", peaking at number 35 on the Billboard Hot 100.
 Shortly after the release of their second single, Robinson left the group due to the lack of fair compensation within the group.
 After unsuccessfully trying to negotiate a fair agreement with her bandmate Raphael Saadiq, Robinson quit the group and was replaced by Joi.
 Lucy Pearl disbanded in 2001 and did not release a second album.

 2002–2006: Dawn and return to En Vogue

 In January 2002, after leaving Aftermath, Robinson released a solo album titled Dawn, on "Q Records", a division of QVC and Atlantic Records.
 Robinson went on several national telecasts promoting the single.
 In 2005, after an eight-year absence, Robinson reunited En Vogue.
 With Robinson part of En Vogue, completing the original line-up, they signed with one of the industry's largest management firms, The Firm Management Group.

-In September 2005, they joined Salt N Pepa for the girl groups' first-ever joint public performance of their 1994 hit, "Whatta Man" at VH-1's Hip Hop Honors.
+In September 2005, they joined Salt-n-Pepa for the girl groups' first-ever joint public performance of their 1994 hit, "Whatta Man" at VH-1's Hip Hop Honors.
 They earned another Grammy nomination for the single "So What the Fuss", which featured Stevie Wonder and Prince on guitar.
 The group appeared in the single's music video.
 After failing to agree on business terms, Robinson again chose to leave En Vogue and was replaced by Rhona Bennett.
-As a result, En Vogue was let go from The Firm.
+As a result, En Vogue was let go from Firm Management.